anthony-ng/Connect-Four/README.md

 Good news: you know JavaScript!
 Or at least you think you do.
 For this challenge, you're going to be writing a large, JavaScript-heavy codebase.
 You'll need to keep it organized and readable and tested.
 And you'll be doing it in teams, using the Agile development process.

-## Releases

-### Release 1: Deciding on your project and MVP

-You have a choice of two possible projects to work on: building a JavaScript version of Connect Four, or building a survey website (with lots of AJAX).
-Here are some possible user stories for both:

 **Connect Four**
 * A user can see a board
 * A user can see a styled board